mrbusche/backseatfan.com/_posts/2010-05-07-thomas-family-to-be-honored-with-the-arthur-ashe-courage-award-at-the-2010-espys.md

   </p>

   <p>
     The Thomas family will accept the <strong>Arthur Ashe Courage Award</strong> at <em>The 2010 ESPYs</em>. <em> </em>Presented annually to individuals whose contributions transcend sports, the Ashe Award is the emotional pinnacle of the industry-wide sports celebration, which will be televised live Wednesday, July 14, at 9 p.m.
 ET on ESPN/ESPNHD from Nokia Theatre L.A.
-LIVE in Los Angeles.  <em>The 2010 ESPYs</em> will be hosted this year by <em>Saturday Night Live's</em> &#8220;Weekend Update&#8221; anchor and head writer Seth Meyers.
+LIVE in Los Angeles.  <em>The 2010 ESPYs</em> will be hosted this year by <em>Saturday Night Live's</em> "Weekend Update" anchor and head writer Seth Meyers.
   </p>

   <p>